 What Is Causing Patient ID Errors?

-An October 2018 report from Pew Trusts found around one in five patients may not be matched properly to their patient ID in the United States.
-The report also found contributing factors led to issues with patient ID not being matched adequately, including:
+An October 2018 report from Pew Trusts found around one in five patients may not be matched properly to their health information in the United States.
+The report also found contributing factors led to issues with patients not being matched adequately to their health information, including: